35 Fun Things to Do in Madison, Wisconsin

 Exploring the Dane County Farmers' Market is definitely one of the best things to do in Madison, Wisconsin, allowing you to mix with locals and taste delicious produce and other food items.

-Accommodations in close proximity to the Dane County Farmers Market
+🏨 Places to stay near the Dane County Farmers Market

 Catch a Wisconsin Badgers game at Camp Randall Stadium